 For more book recommendations, check out:

-- Jenna Bush Hager announces May book club pick
+- Jenna Bush Hager selects epic adventure novel for May 2021 book club pick